aweymo/cs_land_4/index.md

   block: hero-2
   background_image: "/uploads/uploads/2022/ten_12011903_b.png"
   headline: <strong><span class="light">Future<br>Research</span></strong>
-  content: In pursuing this project, I felt it was most important to focus on the
+  content: <br>Pursuing this project, I felt it was most important to focus on the
     lived experience of community members who may have been impacted by this language, so I spent a good time vetting, transcribing and hosting the oral history material.
     I would love to spend more time focusing on industrialists during this period